-A unique program, carefully crafted to support companies that are serious about respecting human rights
+A unique program to support companies that are serious about respecting human rights.

 Shift’s Business Learning Program supports companies that want to strengthen their human rights approach.
-Rather than doing the work for them, we help businesses build the internal capacity they need to meet their responsibility to respect human rights.
-We do so because we believe that true commitment to human rights means being willing to do the heavy lifting to transform processes, structures and mindsets.
-It requires stepping out of the office and engaging with those who are affected the most.
-And it means going beyond cosmetic changes and off-the-shelf fixes to put in place coherent, long-lasting solutions.
+Rather than do the work for them, we help businesses build the internal capacity they need to meet their responsibility to respect human rights.
+True commitment to human rights means being willing to do the heavy lifting to transform processes, structures and mindsets.
+It requires stepping out of the office and engaging with the people who are most affected by a company’s products, services and activities, including through its value chain.
+It means going beyond cosmetic changes and off-the-shelf fixes to put in place coherent, sustainable solutions and rights-respecting practices.

 Benefits of the Program

-Our promise is to provide frank advice that is principled, supportive and relevant to the reality of each business.
+Our promise is to provide frank advice that is principled and supportive advice to business.

 ACCESS TO OUR FLAGSHIP WORKSHOPS